mcthuesen/MobilePay-PoS-v10/docs/payment_flows.md

 state when the refund has been reserved as shown in the state diagram below.
 Once a refund has been reserved, the client can choose to capture the refund, transitioning the state to *Captured*.
 When a refund is captured, the refunded amount is immediately transferred to the customer and the customer will be able to see the refund in the activity list.
-A refund reservation will expire after 2 minutes, at the moment.
+A refund reservation will expire after 24 hours.

 [![](assets/images/refund-flow.png)](assets/images/refund-flow.png)